Ľudovít Štúr: Early life

 In 1831, Ľudovít Štúr wrote his first poems.
-From January to September 1834, he temporarily interrupted his studies due to a lack of finances, and returned to Zayugróc, where he worked as a scribe for Count Károly Zay.
-Later that year, he resumed his studies, was active in the historical and literary circle of the Czech-Slav Society, was responsible for correspondence with members of the Society, gave private lessons in the house of a merchant in Pressburg (today: Bratislava), taught younger students at the Lýceum, and established contacts with important foreign and Czech scholars.
+From January to September 1834, he temporarily interrupted his studies due to a lack of finances, and returned to Uhrovec, where he worked as a scribe for Count Károly Zay.
+Later that year, he resumed his studies, was active in the historical and literary circle of the Czech-Slav Society, was responsible for correspondence with members of the Society, gave private lessons in the house of a merchant in Pressburg (Bratislava), taught younger students at the Lýceum, and established contacts with important foreign and Czech scholars.
 On 17 December 1834, he was elected secretary of the Czech-Slav Society at the Lýceum.